 Personally I purchased the .com and the .co.uk. version of my business name.
 I wanted to know that no-one else would be able to come in and register those after I had built my website at the .design version.

-To wrap this up, choose your domain name using the most obvious strategy and pick the TLD that works for where you live and who your target audience is.
+To wrap up what is a domain name? choose your domain name using the most obvious strategy and pick the TLD that works for where you live and who your target audience is.